-The MACH® Boilers C1500-C2000 are certified for direct sidewall venting with a sidewall air inlet only.
+The MACH[®] C2500 Boiler is certified for direct sidewall venting with a sidewall air inlet only.

 Both the air inlet and the exhaust vent must terminate on the same wall of the building and must utilize the same type of termination fitting with the same orientation.
 Allowable termination fittings are: 90° elbows, tees, or straight vents.